 How a portal vein embolisation (PVE) is done

-The portal vein divides into left and right branches as it enters the liver.
+In some cases, you may need a PVE before a liver resection.
 A PVE blocks the branch of the portal vein that carries blood to the part of the liver that is going to be surgically removed.
-This means the other part of the liver will get bigger.
+Blocking the blood supply allows the other part of the liver to grow bigger.